GavinBWebster/ai-neural-net-4min/README.md

 ##Overview

-There were a few bugs, mainly syntax issues, with the original code that stopped it from working in Python 3.
+There were a few bugs, mainly syntax issues, with the original code that stopped it from working with Python 3.
 This code fixes those problems.

 ##Dependencies